-- this would promote the objects of the FOI Act - the information is of public interest - further requests or orders from the Parliament for the information are likely.

-13.79 Agencies should establish internal procedures for ensuring that information routinely provided to the Parliament is identified as such and published under the IPS.

-13.80 If an agency is aware that information provided to Parliament has been published elsewhere (for example, on the Parliament's website7), it would be appropriate to provide a link to that website.
+- the information is of public interest - further requests or orders from the Parliament for the information are likely. - 13.106 Agencies should establish internal procedures for ensuring that information routinely provided to the Parliament is identified as such and published under the IPS. - 13.107 If an agency is aware that information provided to Parliament has been published elsewhere (for example, on the Parliament's website ), it may be appropriate to provide a link to that website.